iconify/iconify-react/readme.md

 * flip - string attribute, same as hFlip and vFlip.
 Value is "horizontal", "vertical" or "horizontal,vertical"
 * rotate - rotate icon.
 Value is number 0-3 (1 = 90deg, 2 = 180deg, 3 = 270deg) or string "90deg", "180deg", "270deg"
 * color - icon color, usable only for colorless icons.
 By default colorless icons use currentColor, so you can set color using stylesheet by setting text color.
 This property can override it.
 * align - icon alignment.
 It matters only when width and height are both set and width/height ratio doesn't match icon ratio.
-Value is a string that includes any of these values separated by comma: horizontal alignement: "left", "center", "right", vertical alignment: "top", "middle", "bottom", slice: "meet", "slice".
+Value is a string that includes any of these values separated by comma: horizontal alignment: "left", "center", "right", vertical alignment: "top", "middle", "bottom", slice: "meet", "slice".
 Example: align="left,middle,slice".
 Default value is "center,middle,meet"

+## TypeScript

+Iconify for React is compatible with TypeScript.
+By default build script generates .d.ts files for each icon.
+See build script command line options below.

+If you are using TypeScript, only attributes "id", "className" and "style" are passed to node.
+If you want to pass other custom attributes, edit icon.d.ts file (or suggest a change by opening issue on @iconify/react repository).

 ## Icons list